 AB 714 (McCarty) Guidance on Newcomers – In the 2020-21 school year, California enrolled nearly 152,000 newcomer students, those who have attended schools in the U.S. for less than three years.
 Many schools throughout the state struggle to offer the specialized instruction and support these students need to be successful in school.

-AB 714 will require the California Department of Education (CDE) and DSS to develop and offer instructional guidance to help LEAs support newcomer students.
+AB 714 will require the California Department of Education (CDE) and the Department of Social Services (DSS) to develop and offer instructional guidance to help LEAs support newcomer students.
 The bill also requires the CDE to post newcomer enrollment and performance data on its website, while the Instructional Quality Commission will be required to consider the development of curriculum and resources to help teachers support their newcomer students when revising the curriculum framework in English Language Arts/English Language Development.

 AB 714 will ensure that researchers, policymakers, and educators all have data and guidance to help newcomer students get the instruction and support they need to succeed.

-AB 368 (Holden) The Education Trust–West Sponsors Further Improvements on Dual Enrollment – AB 368 builds on important recent state investments in dual enrollment and further refines College and Career Access Pathways (CCAP) agreements.
+AB 368 (Holden) The Education Trust–West and Hispanas Organized for Political Equality Co-Sponsor Further Improvements on Dual Enrollment – AB 368 is co-sponsored by Ed Trust–West and Hispanas Organized for Political Equality (HOPE) and builds on important recent state investments in dual enrollment and further refines College and Career Access Pathways (CCAP) agreements.
 These agreements between a community college district and an LEA establish dual enrollment programs that allow high school students to take college-level coursework either at their high school or local community college.
 Dual enrollment programs are proven to improve students’ chances of going to and succeeding in college.